kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-02-logging-in-kyma.md

 ---

 ## Overview

-For in-cluster logging, Kyma uses [Loki](https://github.com/grafana/loki), a Prometheus-like log management system.
+For in-cluster logging, Kyma can integrate with different logging backends and users can install [Loki](https://github.com/grafana/loki), a Prometheus-like log management system.
 You can find how to install your own Loki instance [here](https://github.com/kyma-project/examples/tree/main/loki).

 > **NOTE:** Loki is [deprecated](https://kyma-project.io/blog/2022/11/2/loki-deprecation/) and is planned to be removed.